pac4j/jee-pac4j/README.md

 #### Get the user profile

-After a successful authentication, you can test if the user is authenticated using the `ProfileManager.isAuthenticated()` method or get the user profile using the `ProfileManager.get(true)` method (`false` not to use the session).
+You can test if the user is authenticated using the `ProfileManager.isAuthenticated()` method or get the user profile using the `ProfileManager.get(true)` method (`false` not to use the session, but only the current HTTP request).

 The retrieved profile is at least a `CommonProfile`, from which you can retrieve the most common properties that all profiles share.
 But you can also cast the user profile to the appropriate profile according to the provider used for authentication.
 For example, after a Facebook authentication: